 - Examine your limiting beliefs and then clear them.
 They are various methods for ridding yourself of them, but one excellent way is through The BeliefCloset Process.
 (The BeliefCloset Process will be the topic of a later post.

-After eliminating any beliefs that no longer serve you, you want to discover what your life purpose is.
+After eliminating any beliefs that no longer serve you, you want to discover your life purpose.
 There are various means to accomplish this, and the following are just several examples: